-This edition was published by St. Martin's Griffin on January 24, 2017 in hardcover and has 352 pages.
+This urban fantasy is a hardcover edition that was published by St. Martin's Griffin on January 24, 2017 and has 352 pages.

 Eleventh in the Charley Davidson urban fantasy series and revolving around a hip grim reaper/goddess and her gorgeous satanic husband in Albuquerque, New Mexico.